African Trophy Taxidermy

 Your Trophies After A Wilderness Hunt

-• If you have hunted in a wilderness area such as the Selous, Tanzania, your outfitter may move all the trophies out of the skinning shed at the end of the season.
+• If you have hunted in a wilderness area such as the Selous, Tanzania, your outfitter may move all the trophies out of the skinning shed at the end of the season or in batches during the season.
 Trophies usually need to be moved out by truck and it is more cost effective to do all at once rather than sending out part shipments.

 • This may mean if you hunted at the beginning of the season that your trophies will only be ready for export at the end of the year, or even early the following year.